Cognitive screening: Coming soon to a hearing aid clinic near you?

 How Cognivue works

-If your audiologist (or any other medical professional you visit) has access to Cognivue, you can use the machine to take the 10-minute assessment, after watching a brief video.
+If your audiologist (or any other medical professional you visit) has access to Cognivue, you can use the machine to take the 10-minute cognitive test watching a brief video.

 The self-assessment examines the following: